-Bwjsapps is our new e-learning platform.
-It is a collection of online tools which we can use with children here in school.
+Bwjsapps is a collection of online tools which we can use with children here in school.
 Children will also be able to use bwjsapps at home if they have access to the internet.
-It is powered by Google Apps, so it will look familiar to children who have had experience with google accounts in the past.
-This system replaces Wizkid, the virtual learning environment we have used this year.
+The main suite of tools is powered by Google Apps, so it will look familiar to children who have had experience with google accounts in the past.

 The four core google apps are mail, calendars, documents and sites.
 Over the course of the ICT curriculum, we will investigate all four of these tools.

 In addition to these, we use a range of other tools here in school which are available to use at home.

 Google Apps for Education, the system which powers bwjsapps, has been designed by google with schools in mind.
 It therefore allows us considerable control over what users can and cannot do.
 Primarily, it allows us to block children from interacting with people who are not part of the system.
 While children's e-mail accounts look and act like all other google mail accounts, they will not be able to send e-mails to people outside the school, nor will they be able to receive messages from outside school, unless we have specifically allowed this to happen for curriculum purposes.
 Staff e-mail accounts are not limited in this way.

 Through our ICT curriculum, we will be teaching children about e-saftey and responsible internet use.
 This is increasingly becoming a key skill for life, and it is important that children learn these lessons in the early stages of their internet use.